 This study aimed to contribute to the literature on storytelling in adult education learning environments and explore the impact of instructor storytelling in military training courses.
 While a significant body of literature exists connecting storytelling to positive outcomes in management and leadership and in college classrooms, a search of existing studies finds no specific research on connections between storytelling and outcomes in a military setting.
 In addition to gaps in the literature on storytelling, findings on instructor credibility and self-disclosure have primarily been presented in the context of undergraduate college courses.
 This study sought to explore the perceived impact of those instructor behaviors in a military context as well.
-By informing the literature and providing practical recommendations, the research
+By informing the literature and providing practical recommendations, the researcher's primary goal was to offer simple and achievable ways to improve instruction in military training and education.